Ivan1781/multiVersionChecking/README.md

 # multiVersionChecking

-1) The repository is split into several packages, each containing samples of code for a particular version of Java.
-As an example, the repository contains code samples for Java releases 7, 8, 9, 10, 12
+1) The repository is divided into several packages, each containing samples of code for a particular version of Java.
+For example, the repository contains code samples for Java releases 7, 8, 9, 10, 12.
 2) The test plan is presented in the form of a table and a template.
 Please open https://miro.com/app/board/uXjVMfnrZL0=/ Each column of the table corresponds to the Java version and contains new features of that version.
 Each feature has a sequence number in the format n_x, where n is Java version number, and x is the sequence number of the feature in the table.
 3) To check Java language level definition in IntelliJ IDEA, parent-child module structure is used.
 Each folder contains samples of code for a particular version of the  language.
-The following configuration types are checked: configuration inheritance from one module to another, without configuration inheritance and default language level definition - in case if no language version is specified in the modules.
+The following configuration types are checked: inheritance configuration from one module to another; configuration without inheritance; default language level detection - in case if no language version is specified in the modules.
 4) The template describes the general structure of the test case and uses the following steps:
 - A project is opened in IntelliJ IDEA of a particular version.
 - Then an appropriate package of project (for example level 8) is opened to test the identification of the language level of a particular version.